Carol Park: Gogu Constantinescu bridge

-Concrete bridge in Carol Park, Bucharest, designed by G. Constantinescu and erected in 1906.
+Concrete bridge in Carol Park, Bucharest, designed by George Constantinescu and erected in 1906.

 Giants' Statues

 The two Giants' Statues (Statuile Giganții) flank the park's main walkway near the 11 June Square (Piața 11 iunie) entrance.
 3.5 m tall and 50 m from one another, they form a line perpendicular to the walkway and depict two nude youths.
 One of them shows a young man with a strained look.
 His head is bowed, his right shoulder twisted, he leans on his left hand, the right he keeps behind his back, and the legs are bent.
 In the other statue, a young man leans his head toward his left shoulder, his torso is twisted and he supports himself on his left hand, while the right is behind his back.

 At first the statues were located before the Arts Palace and of the artificial cave in front of it.
 The grotto was called "The Giants' Grotto" (Grota cu Giganți) or "The Enchanted Grotto" (Grota fermecată) as it was watched over by the two giants and a Sleeping beauty (Frumoasa adormită).
 The three statues showed the characters of a legend where twins, in love with the same woman, were turned into stone due to their unrequited love, while the object of their love became a waterfall.
 At that time, the giants were displayed one before the other, with the sleeping beauty lying down in the middle.